 On 14th of September 2019, I attended a group of like-minded volunteers to represent the Gay, Lesbian, Bisexual, Transgender & Ally Alliance (GLBTA) at the Gloucester Pride.
 The GLBTA is focused on creating a more inclusive environment for all employees at GE, and promoting the company's commitment to developing GLBT talent around the world.
 It was formed in 2005 and consists of multiple geographic and virtual chapters in more than 28 countries and well over 100 cities around the globe.
 GE has received a rating of 100 on its Corporate Equality Index every year since 2014.

 In October, we attended a careers event at the University of Warwick, which was aimed at engineering students.
-We advertised the different ways they can experience what working at GE is like - by the Edison Engineering Development Program or the year-long internships.
-I was representing the year-long placement scheme, and, as I have had already gone thought the process, I believe I managed to provide the students with useful insights about the recruitment process.
+We advertised the different ways they can experience what working at GE is like — via the Edison Engineering Development Program or year-long internships.
+I was representing the year-long placement scheme, and, as I have had already gone through the process, I believe I managed to provide the students with useful insights about the recruitment process.
 I attended a similar event at the University of Bristol in July.

 My learning strategy has always been based around refining existing skills, as well as acquiring new ones.
 As I had more free time during the placement year, I rebuilt my personal website from scratch, using Ruby on Rails.
 This required using knowledge taken from the “Software Hut” module, which I took in my second year, as well as doing more research on solving performance-related issues with Rails apps besides debugging web applications and 3rd party libraries.
 Additionally, as I love the Apple ecosystem, I started learning mobile app development for iOS.
 Starting from the ground up, I did various courses and tutorials on different topics, including the Machine Learning framework, CoreML, maintained by Apple.
 This was interesting, as it makes use of general ML concepts and algorithms which I had studied about at University.
 I also got into SwiftUI, which is a framework for building apps in a declarative way.
 As the framework was officially released in September 2019, I think that making an early start on learning it would place me in a good position, should I decide I want to do mobile app development once I graduate.